-Dinosaurs lived between about 247 and 66 million years ago, in a time known as the Mesozoic Era.
+Non-bird dinosaurs lived between about 245 and 66 million years ago, in a time known as the Mesozoic Era.
 This was many millions of years before the first modern humans, Homo sapiens, appeared.

 Scientists divide the Mesozoic Era into three periods: the Triassic, Jurassic and Cretaceous.
-During this time, the land gradually split up from one huge continent into smaller ones.
+During this era, the land gradually split from one huge continent into smaller ones.
 The associated changes in the climate and vegetation affected how dinosaurs evolved.

 Triassic Period (252 to 201 million years ago)

-All continents were part of a single landmass called Pangaea during the Triassic Period.
-This meant that there weren’t many differences between the animals or plants found in different areas.
+All continents during the Triassic Period were part of a single land mass called Pangaea.
+This meant that differences between animals or plants found in different areas were minor.

 The climate was relatively hot and dry, and much of the land was covered with large deserts.
 Unlike today, there were no polar ice caps.

-Towards the end of the Triassic, a series of earthquakes and volcanic eruptions caused Pangaea to slowly begin to break into two.
-This was the birth of the Atlantic Ocean.
+Toward the end of the Triassic, a series of earthquakes and massive volcanic eruptions caused Pangaea to slowly begin to break into two.
+This was the birth of the North Atlantic Ocean.

 Jurassic Period (201 to 145 million years ago)